erooohaaa/Car.Builder_example/README.md

-# Report: Car.Builder Implementation in Java
+# Report: Phone.Builder1 Implementation in Java

 ## Product Choice
-For this task, the chosen product was **Car**, implemented with the **Builder Pattern**.
+For this task, the chosen product was **Phone**, implemented with the **Builder1 Pattern**.
-Builder makes it possible to create an object with mandatory and optional parameters in a clear and readable way.
+Builder1 makes it possible to create an object with mandatory and optional parameters in a clear and readable way.

 ---

 ## Why `final` fields are used
-All fields in the `Car` class are declared as `final` to ensure:
+All fields in the `Phone` class are declared as `final` to ensure:
 - **Immutability** – the object cannot be modified after creation.
 - **Reliability** – protects fields from accidental changes in the code.
 - **Thread safety** – immutable objects are safer to use in multithreaded environments.